Harmony of our lives

 Hz (cycles per second) you could say it has a low frequency: 1.16E-05.

 Any tone or frequency finds it reflection in the next octave.
 Like an

-circadian rythm.
+circadian rhythm.
 The 23rd overtone has a frequency of 194 Hz, a tone

-which lies comfortably in hearing range.
-If you woud continue doubling
+which lies comfortably within hearing range.
+If you would continue doubling

 the frequencies you would eventually leave the audible spectrum and